Flooding, power outages expected as powerful nor’easter barrels into Massachusetts

-BOSTON (AP/WHDH) — A powerful nor’easter barreled up the U.S. Northeast coast into New England Tuesday as officials warned of intense flooding, hurricane-force wind gusts, and widespread power outages.
+BOSTON (AP/WHDH) — A nor’easter barreled up the U.S. coast Tuesday, and forecasters warned it could bring flooding, hurricane-force wind gusts and widespread power outages to New England.

-In Massachusetts, officials warned of possible flooding and power outages as the storm arrived.
-The worst of it was expected to hit late Tuesday through Wednesday morning, lashing the region with high winds and heavy rain.
+The worst of the storm was expected to lash the region late Tuesday through Wednesday morning.
+Wind gusts as high as 75 mph were forecast on Cape Cod, with sustained winds as high as 45 mph.
+The National Weather Service warned that waves off the Massachusetts coast could reach 19 feet.

 Two to four inches of rain is projected to fall with an isolated five inches possible over a two-day span.